sho-87/server-monitor/README.md

-# Server Monitor
+# Server Monitor (WIP)

 A first pass at a hardware monitoring solution for my Windows NAS.
 When I moved away from Debian I was lacking a monitoring solution that would poll and store hardware information into a database (that could later be retrieved and displayed on a website).
 Currently, only the storage side of things are working - have yet to find time to create the front end.
+The project as a whole should not be deployed as many things are missing (e.g. I did not set up DB accounts while I was putting everything together).

 The whole project was mostly done as a fun weekend project designed to help me learn all the various web technologies involved.
 I'm not a fan of javascript, but alas it was a good learning experience anyway.